ashnehete/tpcc-web-server-py/README.md

 curl --request POST http://localhost:5000/init_db
 ```

-Optionally, you can also pass the amount of warehouse,
+Optionally, you can also pass the amount of warehouses,

 ```shell
 curl --request POST 'http://localhost:5000/init_db' \